-- a.
-Class sizes in Special Education classes will be at levels consistent with the State Education Department Commissioner's Regulations. - b.
-Mainstreaming The City School District will make every effort at each school site to assign and schedule mainstreamed students on an equitable basis within the school, department, and subject area.
-A copy of the Phase 1 IEP shall be made available to the teacher of a mainstreamed student before the student enters the class, or as soon thereafter as is administratively possible.
-All placements of mainstreamed students shall be made in accordance with Commissioner's Regulations Part 100 and 200 and District policy and procedures. - c.
+a.
+Class sizes in Special Education classes will be at levels consistent with the State Education Department Commissioner's Regulations.

+b.
+Students with Disabilities All placements of students with disabilities shall be made in accordance with Commissioner's Regulations Part 100 and 200 and District policy and procedures.
+The City School District will make every effort at each school site to assign and schedule students with disabilities in the least restrictive environment on an equitable basis within the school, department, and subject area.
+A copy of the IEP shall be made available to the teacher of a student with a disability before the student enters the class, or as soon thereafter as is administratively possible.
+All placements of, and programming for, students with disabilities shall be made in accordance with Commissioner's Regulations Part 100 and 200 and District policy and procedures.

+c.
 No more than 25% of any regular education class shall consist of special education students from one or more self-contained special education classrooms.
-When such special education students are scheduled into a regular education class, the appropriate support as indicated on each student's IEP shall be provided. - d.
+When such special education students are scheduled into a regular education class, the appropriate support as indicated on each student's IEP shall be provided.

+d.
 Consultant Teachers Where possible, in a given year, elementary consultant teachers shall be limited to no more than two grade levels.
 Every effort will be made to provide for a daily common planning time for the general education and consultant teacher who share the same students.